iGranDav/cocoaheads-modernuitableview/README.md

 During [CocoaHeads Nantes](https://www.meetup.com/fr-FR/CocoaHeads-Nantes) [@BeAppTeam](https://twitter.com/beappteam)

-You can find the full presentation [here](https://www.youtube.com/channel/UCujCtihqwPrpEOsuyAVNh3A)
+You can find the full video of the presentation [here](https://youtu.be/L1G_qhuq-4g)

 ## How to